altmp/altv-types/docs/articles/create-your-first-resource.md

 Keep in mind that...
 - alt:V uses ES6 modules
-- the server does not automatically update
+- the server does not automatically update, you can use something like [altv-pkg](https://github.com/Stuyk/altv-pkg) (unofficial) to easily update server files